RS12000 Audio — Evidence & Methodology

 RS12000 primarily addresses psychosocial and spiritual experience inside care environments, where fear, loneliness, anticipatory stress, meaning-related strain, and emotional fatigue can shape the overall user experience.

-In some settings, recordings may offer a temporary reflective presence when an in-person staff member cannot be immediately available.
-This complements, and never replaces, human care.
+In some settings, recordings may offer a temporary reflective presence when an in-person support worker, chaplain, volunteer, or family member cannot be immediately available.

 Non-Pharmacological Comfort Layer